dark-flames/apollo-typst/typst/test/main.typ

 // remove margins for web target
 #set page(
   margin: (
-    // reserved beautiful top margin
-    top: 20pt,
-    // reserved for our heading style.
-    // If you apply a different heading style, you may remove it.
-    left: 20pt,
     // Typst is setting the page's bottom to the baseline of the last line of text.
 So bad :(.
     bottom: 0.5em,
     // remove rest margins.